apjs/ReactVelocity/README.md

 ## Contributing

-Please submit issues/pull requests if you have feedback or message the React Velocity team to be added as a contributer: apjs.react.velocity@gmail.com
+Please submit issues/pull requests if you have feedback or message the React Velocity team to be added as a contributer: apjs.react.velocity@gmail.com and CC Paul (pauldubovsky@gmail.com) to the email.

 ## Authors